About Study Abroad Programs

 Although there are many types of international experiences in which Georgia State University students can participate, Study Abroad Programs concentrates its efforts on credit-bearing programs that take place in foreign countries.
-Study Abroad is the principal and arguably the quickest means through which students can begin the journey of becoming global citizens.
+Studying abroad is the principal and arguably the quickest means through which students can begin the journey of becoming global citizens.
 It is also one of the most effective means of internationalizing the university.
-The Study Abroad Programs Office has university-wide responsibility to provide policy, programmatic and operational direction for programs that have expanded to some 61 programs and 573 students in 2010.
-The main function of our office is to give students the tools they need to navigate the process of designing their own study abroad experience.
+Study Abroad Programs has university-wide responsibility to provide policy, programmatic and operational direction for programs.
+Our office provides students the tools they need to navigate the process of designing their own study abroad experience.
 By taking part in an international academic experience, students will gain dynamic skills that are vital in today’s global environment, while at the same time leading the way towards helping Georgia State University achieve one of its strategic initiatives, that of internationalizing our campus.

-Another role of our office is to assist Georgia State University faculty with the development, approval, and maintenance of university-sponsored study abroad programs, of which more than three-quarters of our study abroad students take part.
+Another role of Study Abroad Programs is to assist Georgia State University faculty with the development, approval, and maintenance of university-sponsored study abroad programs, of which more than three-quarters of our study abroad students take part.
 Maintenance of programs includes such aspects as recruitment, budgeting, and compliance with the Georgia State University Study Abroad Management Policies.
 Any faculty member who is interested in starting a new program should contact our office for assistance.

-We also offer several programs throughout the year, including our annual Study Abroad Fair, Crossing Paths, Crossing Cultures International Photo Competition and Awards Ceremony,”How to Afford Study Abroad” workshops, and our “Broadening Horizons: Minority Students and Study Abroad” student panel discussion.
-Another avenue for connecting with students early in their academic career is achieved through working closely with GSU 1010 instructors to educate their students of the benefits of and opportunities to study abroad.
-The Global Ambassadors Freshman Learning Community (FLC), initiated by our office in 2004, continues to be offered in two sections each fall for incoming students.
+We also offer several programs throughout the year and connect with students early in their academic career through working closely with GSU 1010 instructors to educate their students of the benefits of and opportunities to study abroad.
+The Freshman Learning Community (FLC), initiated by our office in 2004, continues to be offered in two sections each fall for incoming students.

 Please contact us for more information on any of the activities listed above.
 We look forward to working with you!